jakepoz/advproghw1/README.md

 Let's make a reusable function to draw an arrow on the screen.

 Your job is to implement the `draw_arrow` function so that the "Problem2" scene render looks approximately as below:

+The arrow should include a line, as well as an arrowhead which indicates the direction to arrow is pointing The arrowhead can be a simple triangle, or a more fancy shape, but you should accomplish this using the draw_line and/or draw_polygon Godot functions.
+Don't just draw a texture!
+We want a nice vector-graphic here.

 ![image](https://user-images.githubusercontent.com/392417/221946587-5d50164c-5098-4e8a-a4a4-0795498602b2.png)